 Here are just some of the elements that can be included in an instruction session:

 - Explore library website and online resources that are relevant to course

 - Investigate a variety of source types, their differences and advantages including books, journals, newspapers, primary sources, social media, or others depending on course needs

 - Explain why we cite (give credit where it is due, citations as research resource) and introduce citation tools like Zotero and Zbib

 - Identify scholarly articles and understand what research is peer reviewed

-- Tour physical spaces to discover Cooper Union's historic Archives and Special Collections, images files, study nooks and more!
+- Tour physical spaces to discover Cooper Union's historic Archives and Special Collections, study nooks and more!